Reduction of CO2 Emissions

 The Group is actively promoting the use of renewable energy at all major factories, including our central kitchens, to reduce CO2 emissions.

 As of January 2023, solar power generation systems were fully installed at five key factories under the management of COLOWIDE MD, which oversees the Group's merchandising.
-These systems generate approximately 970,000 kWh*1 of electricity annually,equivalent to the electricity consumption of about 247 households,*2 reducing annual CO2 emissions by around 375 tons as part of our proactive efforts to mitigate climate change.*1 Performance data from March 1, 2023 to February 29, 2024
+These systems generate approximately 970,000 kWh*1 of electricity annually,equivalent to the electricity consumption of about 247 households,*2 reducing annual CO2 emissions by around 375 tons as part of our proactive efforts to mitigate climate change.

 *2 Calculated based on the Ministry of the Environment's Survey on the Actual Conditions of Carbon Dioxide Emissions from Residential Sector in FY2023 (Final Figures)